ZoDIAC: Zoneout Dropout Injection Attention Calculation: Ablations

-By looking at Table \ref{table4}, we can see that when there is no scalar activation gate used inside ZoDIAC, a system dropout rate of $0.2$ and a ZoDIAC dropout rate of $0.3$ is the best combination.
-However, when the scalar activation gate is used, the system dropout rate of $0.1$ and the ZoDIAC dropout rate of $0.2$ is the best combination.
-Therefore in our final experiments, we chose the combination of $0.1$ and $0.2$ when sigmoid or tanh are sued as scalar activation gates.
+By looking at Table \ref{table4}, we observe that when there is no scalar activation gate used inside ZoDIAC, a system dropout rate of $0.2$ and a ZoDIAC dropout rate of $0.3$ is the best combination.
+However, when the scalar activation gate is used, the system dropout rate of $0.1$ and the ZoDIAC dropout rate of $0.2$ is the best combination, as used in our experiments.
+As a conclusion for Table \ref{table4}, the system dropout rate should be lower than the ZoDIAC dropout rate.

+Further, we want to confirm that the performance gain by ZoDIAC are not a consequence of employing more parameters solely.
+We do this by extending transformer with more parameters and compare it with ZoDIAC.
+ZoDIAC has around 59M parameters, whereas the transformer model used with the same architecture configurations has around 54.5M parameters.

+We increase the parameters of transformer by increasing the dimension of output layer (d-ff) of transformer from 2048 to 4096.
+This would increase there parameters from 2048x4028 (around 4.2M) to 4096x4096 (around 16.8M), and increase of 12.6M parameters.
+We refer to this model as transformer+.